Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_8 (Input Validation Issues 2).md

 The critical issue here is **the lack of proper input validation, which allows untrusted data to be processed directly**.
 This can lead to serious vulnerabilities such as XSS, open redirects, or even code execution.

-The possible solution is to implement strict input validation and sanitization, ensure server-side checks, and avoid loading or executing user-provided input without verification.
+The possible solution is **to implement strict input validation and sanitization, ensure server-side checks, and avoid loading or executing user-provided input without verification**.

 Now, let's try to demonstrate the vulnerability.